jimlohse/trivia-api/backend/README.md

 ```bash
 pip install -r requirements.txt
 ```
-This will install all of the required packages we selected within the `requirements.txt` file.
+This will install all of the required packages from the `requirements.txt` file.

+>NOTE: If you already have some of the dependencies installed, use the `--system-site-packages` option
+> when you install your virtual environment and it will use the system packages.
+By default, creating a virtual environment ignores your system packages.

 4. **Key Dependencies**
  - [Flask](http://flask.pocoo.org/)  is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.